 The proportion of cannabis users is increasing among individuals entering treatment for the first time in their lives (Figure II) whereas the proportion of opioid users is declining.
-However, the respective proportions of cannabis and opiate users appear to have stabilised since 2013.
+Between 2013 and 2015, the respective proportions of cannabis and opioid users appeared to stabilise; however, the former appears to have increased once again and the latter to have declined in 2016.

-This population of individuals treated for the first time, with an average age of 27 in 2015, comprises nearly 75% cannabis users and 15% opiate users (percentages calculated by excluding non-responses on the substances).
+This population of individuals treated for the first time, with an average age of 26.5 in 2016, comprises nearly 78% cannabis users and 12% opiate users (percentages calculated by excluding non-responses on the substances).
 Other substances are only mentioned by a very small proportion of these patients not having been treated previously.
 These percentages have remained stable since 2006.